 - you may not change your nonimmigrant status within the United States (except for A, G, and U) but must leave the U.S. and re-enter in the new status, such as F-1, tourist, and so on; the two-year requirement still applies until met or waived.

-This page may help you learn whether you are subject to the two-year rule.
-More information about J-1 visas and the two-year home residence requirement can be found at the Department of State J-1 Visa Website, or by contacting the ISSC.
+Learn more about the two-year home residence requirement and whether it applies to you.
+Additional information about J-1 visas can be found at the Department of State J-1 Visa Website, or by contacting the ISSC.